 Chance, gravity and physics control the shape, direction, and distribution of paint.
 The density of runs and drips builds volume and creates space much like cells or atoms.
 Interested in unexpected compositions, I engage various paint media to create a stable instability.
 I experiment with opposites: loud vs. quiet, fast vs. slow, chaos vs. order.

-George Lawson writes: Exhibition 9 in the room for painting will provide many visitors to the gallery with their first in-depth look at the work of Oakland artist Lorene Anderson.
+George Lawson writes in 2009: Exhibition 9 in the room for painting will provide many visitors to the gallery with their first in-depth look at the work of Oakland artist Lorene Anderson.
 Anderson works with a deft mix of casein, acrylic, ink, and mica pigments to create gravity defying imagery with a highly individuated color/light.
 Her paint application is intuitive though her method is grounded in an intellectual rigor.
 As a catalyst to creating this series of paintings, Anderson has drawn on a literary reference, Italo Calvino’s 1972 novel, Invisible Cities.
 She takes her titles from the cities in the book.

 Lines, Nodes, Dendrites 2001 – 2006 (click to expand statement)

 In my artwork, I am interested in the manipulation of two-dimensional space—a tense, churning, bulging yet subtle space that pulls the viewer in, around, and pushes them back out.
 A universal theme is macro vs micro: I explore the relationship of seemingly opposite entities.
 Mathematical spatial configurations, cosmology, topology, physics, and their relationship to biology—both plant and animal inform the work.
 Through painting, I try to find where all of these seemingly disparate interests intersect—what their common denominator is.